CDL Truck Driver Screening Interview Template

 How many years have you been driving commercially, and what types of routes have you run — OTR, regional, dedicated, or local?
 Which do you prefer going forward?

 What this assesses: Establishes experience depth and route preferences, which drive placement match quality and reduce churn after the candidate starts.
+Strong answers give concrete years and name the route types they have actually run and prefer; weak answers inflate experience or have no preference, which usually means they leave the first time home time disappoints them.

 3